JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 These risks have even been cited as justification for new file formats, such as Microsoft’s [Amudai](https://github.com/microsoft/amudai/blob/main/docs/spec/src/what_about_parquet.md).

-**However, Parquet is extensible with User Defined Indexes**: Parquet tolerates unknown bytes within the file body data and permits arbitrary key/value pairs in its footer.
+**However, Parquet is extensible with User Defined Indexes**: Parquet tolerates unknown bytes within the file body data and permits arbitrary key/value pairs in its footer metadata.
 These two  to **embed** special **arbitrary** indexes directly in the file—no extra files, no format forks, and no compatibility breakage.

 [Scan Planning]: https://iceberg.apache.org/docs/latest/performance/#scan-planning
 [parquet_index.rs]: https://github.com/apache/datafusion/blob/main/datafusion-examples/examples/parquet_index.rs